The Lewis Rudin Glaucoma Prize

 - Nominees must be an ARVO member

-- Nominee is the first author on the article submitted for consideration
+- Nominee may be the first or last author on the article submitted for consideration

 - Articles must have a publication date in the previous calendar year